 Under GAAP, a profit margin uses either of three – net profit margin, gross profit margin, or operating profit margin.
 The calculation of these profit margins is standardized, thus making comparisons with previous years and rivals easier.
 On the other hand, companies use their own rules to calculate EBITDA.

-The net profit margin is the most used GAAP metric to evaluate the profitability of a company.
-It takes into account all operating and non-operating expense.
-Since it is regulated under GAAP; companies follow a defined method for its calculation.
+The net profit margin is the most used GAAP metric to evaluate a company’s profitability.
+It takes into account all operating and non-operating expenses.
+Since it is regulated under GAAP, companies follow a defined method for its calculation.
 And, thus it is widely used.